 ClassC

 In this section, we analyze the sequences from ClassC of the JVET CTC.
+These are 8-bit sequences that have a resolution of 832x480.

 Figure 29 shows the SC analysis of all the sequences, while Figure 30 shows the SC MaD histograms.
 Similarly, Figure 31 and Figure 32 show the TC analysis and TC MaD histograms respectively.
 We also plot the 2D average SC-TC distribution of all the sequences in this pool in Figure 33.
 Figure 34 shows the per-frame noise variation in each of these sequences.